-The main panel window allows access to all power supply parameters without having to execute local controls and read the corresponding display.
+The main panel window allows remote access to many power supply parameters without having to operate the local controls and read the corresponding displays, and provides a demonstration of the programming flexibility of the KLP power supply.
 The main panel is a real-time display of output values and programmed parameters.
-All functions are available from the main panel.